The 5 Key Components of Fitness — And Why Each One Matters

 How to improve it:

 Start with dynamic stretches as part of your warmup and static stretches after workouts.
 Practices like yoga, Pilates, or dedicated mobility flows are highly effective.
-Not sure where to begin?
+If you’re starting from scratch or feel stiff all over, Flexibility Training for Beginners: Where to Start and What Actually Works walks through simple progressions you can build into your week.
 A daily mobility routine can be done in 10 minutes and will improve both flexibility and joint health over time.

 For deeper relief — especially if your flexibility issues stem from inflammation — consider low-impact movement that encourages circulation without overloading your system.